patrick-llgc/MeetingNotes/RadarCon2019/README.md

 Compiled by Patrick Liu.

-Disclaimer: If you are the author of any of the images and would not like to share the information, please contact me at `patrickl_at_xsense_dot_ai`.
+Disclaimer: If you are the author of any of the images and would not like to share the information, please contact me at `llgc_at_umich_dot_edu`.

   * [Monday](#monday)
     + [Tutorial Session I: Machine Learning Technique for Radar ATR (automatic target recognition)](#tutorial-session-i--machine-learning-technique-for-radar-atr--automatic-target-recognition-)